Create a Website Account - Manage notification subscriptions, save form progress and more.

 We are located at the Community-Senior Center at 117 East Central Street.
 For more specific directions, please call us at 508-647-6540.

-The Natick Connector is a 13-seat passenger van that is a convenient, secure and accessible transportation service for seniors and disabled residents.
+The Natick Connector is an 8-seat passenger van that is a convenient, secure, and accessible transportation service for seniors and disabled residents.
 The service provides door-to-door transportation to destinations in Natick and the surrounding towns of Framingham, Wellesley, Wayland, Ashland (Market Basket only), and Sherborn and runs Monday-Friday 9:00 am-4:00 pm.
-Call the MWRA at 508-820-4650 to set up an account; 2 business days advance notice are required.
+Call the MWRA at 508-820-4650 to set up an account; 2 business days advance notice is required.

 Certified volunteer counselors from Serving Health Information Needs of the Everyone (SHINE) provide information, counseling, and other assistance on health insurance options for seniors citizens and other Medicare beneficiaries several days a week.
 Prescheduled appointments are necessary.
 Please call 508-647-6540 to schedule your private and confidential appointment with a SHINE counselor.

-Home-delivered meals (also known as Meals On Wheels) are available through BayPath Elder Services.
-If interested in finding out more information, call BayPath at 508-573-7200.
+Home-delivered meals (also known as Meals On Wheels) are available through Springwell.
+If interested in finding out more information, call Springwell at (617) 926-4100.

 The program is designed to provide Natick residents 65 years of age and older convenient access to downtown businesses and service providers at a reduced cost.
 The permit allows seniors to park at any town parking metered space, including kiosk parking, for 2 hours or less based on the time allowed on the meter.

 ♦ For the permit to be valid the senior to whom it is issued must be in the vehicle as the driver or passenger.